DYRC: History

 On September 21, 2010, BisaLog Broadcasting (owned by lawyer/host Rhina Seco, DZRH-Aksyon Radyo News Bureau Manila's Niño Padilla, and Aksyon Radyo Program Director Ed Montilla) took over the management of the station and brought back its original callsign DYRC as part of its 70th anniversary.
 It moved to Unit 301 Doña Luisa Building, Fuente Osmeña.
 At the same time, DYRC launched "Dangpanan", the local version of DZRH's "Operation Tulong" that offers free medical, dental and legal services to the needy; as well as a music format on Sundays.

 In the wake of the canonization of Pedro Calungsod in 2012, DYRC adopted a temporary branding Radyo Calungsod.

 In May 2018, Manila Broadcasting Company and RJR Media Solutions took over the operations of DYRC with Atty.
 Rudolph Steve E Jularbal as its Station Manager (who also happens to be the station manager of DYRC's parent station, DZRH).
-Just recently, the station moved to its current studios in GD Uyfang Building.
-The present DYRC Station OIC is Rodolfo "Dodie, Dr LOVE" Ladrera Jr.
+Months later, the station moved to its current studios in GD Uyfang Building.
+The present DYRC Station OIC is Rodolfo "Dodie Ladrera Jr.

-On November 15, 2021, Aksyon Radyo along with sister stations launched their new logos and its new corporate slogan, Sama-Sama Tayo, Pilipino! (lit.
-We are all Filipinos!).
+On November 15, 2021, Aksyon Radyo along with sister stations launched their new logos and its new corporate slogan, Sama-Sama Tayo, Pilipino!.